See how well you suit this job in Career Planner.

 As well as having technical knowledge, electrical engineers need to be able to project manage and multitask.
 They also need to have commercial awareness.
 Additional attributes, such as team leadership or management skills, are required as careers progress.

 Most electrical engineers work in a multi-disciplinary project team, which is likely to include engineers from other specialist areas as well as architects, marketing and sales staff, manufacturers, technicians and customer service personnel.
-They may also work with representatives from client organisations.

 This website is best viewed in an up-to-date web browser with CSS enabled.
 While you will be able to view the content of this page in your current browser, you will not be able to get the full visual experience.
 Please consider upgrading your browser software or enabling style sheets if you are able to do so.